michael-collins/aa110-fa2015/exercises/exercise-4.3/3d-realtime.md

 ##Steps to Completion
-1. Upload your files to SketchFab.com
+1. Upload your files to SketchFab.com - [SketchFab Upload Help](https://help.sketchfab.com/hc/en-us/sections/200485707-Uploading-3D-Models)
 2. Configure the way your scene is rendered using SketchFab's rendering tools.
 3. Create a blog post like [this one](http://blog.sketchfab.com/post/130621605739/art-spotlight-fishermans-house).
 Include the following:
    1. Write about your step by step process in developing this work.